adembudak/vim-doctor/README.md

 `:h vimrc-intro`:tropical_fish:
 `:options`:tropical_fish:

 On Unix-like operating systems, most of system tools are C programs and some of these programs take arguments written in a file.
-Dotfiles, files with starts with ., gives these paramaters and define program behaviour on runtime.
+Dotfiles, files with starts with a '.', gives these paramaters and define program behaviour on runtime.
 You can read interesting story of born this trend from [here](https://plus.google.com/101960720994009339267/posts/R58WgWwN9jp).
 Dotfiles are specially useful when you set up a new machine, it make you avoid to configure all the things from beginning.
 Keeping dotfiles in a version control system is a good practice, most of users share their dotfiles in public repos.